eiselekd/vhdl2js/README.md

 # Translation of VHDL to javascript

+## vhdl2xml

+Subdirectory vhdl2xml contains GHDL (r150,gcc-4.7.2) patch.
+It adds the --xml switch to ghdl.
+When given, the GHDL parser AST tree will be dumped as XML.

+## xml2js

+Subdirectory xml2js contains a perl script hdl2js.pl that converts the GHDL XML output to javascript. hdl2js.pl requires XML::LibXML to be installed (perl -MCPAN -e shell ... "install XML::LibXML").

 ## Types

 A VHDL type definition is converted to a Javascript type definition by